A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: RESULTS AND DISCUSSION

 Finally, the pronounced downward bending of FMM- and FEM-based curves $|\kappa_{\text{2D}\pm}|$ in Fig.~\ref{fig:DoubLat_dvar_kappa}(b), as $\Delta$ decreases from $0.5a$, is likely another indication of the growing disparity between predictions of the rigorous methods and the CWT framework.
 Note that coupling coefficients derived from the FEM and FMM eigenfrequency inputs are by definition CWT-compliant.
 Therefore, the asymmetry $|\kappa_{\text{2D}+}|>|\kappa_{\text{2D}-}|$ (in analogy with $\alpha_\text{B}>\alpha_\text{A}$) remains intact within both 3D-CWT and the hybridized CWT framework.
-Assuming that the asymmetry $\alpha_\text{A}>\alpha_\text{B}$ predicted by the rigorous methods is physically valid, we infer that a proper formulation of the CWT framework, if it exists, should reproduce this asymmetry in $\alpha$ and also enforce the swapped asymmetry $|\kappa_{\text{2D}-}|>|\kappa_{\text{2D}+}|$.
-In the current setting, however, we recognize that the asymmetry signs in $\alpha_\text{A,B}$ and $\kappa_{\text{2D}\pm}$ predicted by the hybridized CWT framework and 3D-CWT are likely physically invalid, as they contradict the mutually consistent results of the rigorous methods.
+Assuming that the asymmetry $\alpha_\text{A}>\alpha_\text{B}$ predicted by the rigorous methods is physically correct, we infer that a proper formulation of the CWT framework, if achievable, should reproduce this asymmetry in $\alpha$ and enforce the corresponding relation $|\kappa_{\text{2D}-}|>|\kappa_{\text{2D}+}|$.
+In the current formulation, however, the asymmetry signs in $\alpha_\text{A,B}$ and $\kappa_{\text{2D}\pm}$ predicted by the hybridized CWT framework and 3D-CWT are likely unphysical, as they contradict the mutually consistent results of the rigorous methods.